keboola/connection-docs/storage/tables/data-types/index.md

     "typed_table";
 ```

-***Note:** The datatype hinting is components' responsibility, so components need to be updated by their respective authors to support this.
-Database extractors maintained by Keboola already provide datatypes.
+***Note:** The data type hinting is components' responsibility, so components must be updated by their respective authors to support this.
+The database extractors that are maintained by Keboola already provide datatypes.
 There is no list of components that support this feature.
-You may check the component's documentation to see if it supports native datatypes.*
+You may check the component's documentation to see if it supports native data types.*

-### How to define datatypes?
+### How to Define Data Types

-#### Using actual datatypes of the storage backend
+#### Using actual data types of the storage backend

-For example in case of Snowflake, you can create column of type `TIMESTAMP_NTZ` or `DECIMAL(20,2)`.
-This allows you to specify all the details of the datatype including precision and scale for example.
+For example, in case of Snowflake, you can create a column of type `TIMESTAMP_NTZ` or `DECIMAL(20,2)`.
+This allows you to specify all the details of the datatype including precision and scale, for instance.
 But it's tied to the specific storage backend, and thus it's not portable.

-Example of such column definition in table-definition API endpoint call is as follows:
+An example of such a column definition in a table-definition API endpoint call is as follows:

 ```json
 {